openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

 ## Channels

 This binding creates channels for controls that are [used in Loxone's user interface](https://www.loxone.com/enen/kb/user-interface-configuration/).
-Each control may have one of more channels, depending on various states it has.
+Each control may have one or more channels, depending on various states it has.
 Currently supported controls are presented in the table below.

 |[Loxone API Control](https://www.loxone.com/enen/kb/api/)|Loxone Block-Functions|[Item Types](http://docs.openhab.org/concepts/items.html)|Supported Commands|Channel Types|Channel IDs|
 |----|----|----|----|----|----|